celo-org/celo-blockchain/README.md

 ### Benchmarking

-Golang has built in support for running benchmarks with go tool `go test -run=ThisIsNotATestName -bench=. ./$PACKAGE_NAME` will run all benchmarks in a package.
+Golang has built-in support for running benchmarks with go tool `go test -run=ThisIsNotATestName -bench=. ./$PACKAGE_NAME` will run all benchmarks in a package.

 One note around running benchmarks is that `BenchmarkHandlePreprepare` is quite takes a while to run, particularly when testing with a larger number of validators.